laruence/yar/README.md

 then If a HTTP GET request is issued, "hello world" will be sent instead

 ### Authentication
-Since 2.3.0, Yar allows server to authentic client request by Provider/Token fileds in header, for achieve this, you should define a protected method named "__auth":
+Since 2.3.0, Yar allows server to authentic client request by Provider/Token fileds in header, for achieve this, you should define a protected magic method named "__auth":
 ```php
 <?php
 class API {